JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Background

 \subsection{Distributed and Multi-Agent Systems}

-\textit{Distributed systems} model the distribution of a stateful \textit{configuration} over a set of \textit{processes}; each process has its own local \textit{state}. \textit{Distributed algorithms}, when implemented by each process, give systems useful emergent properties.
+\textit{Distributed systems} model the distribution of a stateful \textit{configuration} over a set of \textit{processes}; each process has its own local \textit{state}.
+Our article inherits this meaning of `configuration', which the reader should not confuse with `configuration' to mean to specialise the initialisation of a software system. \textit{Distributed algorithms}, when implemented by each process, give systems useful emergent properties.
 Often, these algorithms are defined in terms of only basic message-passing primitives, comparable to the IP and UDP protocols in networking: messages are asynchronous, and message delivery is unreliable.
-Some algorithms solve problems (\eg, self-stabilisation), and create useful abstractions over the distributed system (\eg, synchronisers).
+Distributed algorithms solve distributed problems and build abstractions atop the network.
+For example, Awerbuch's synchroniser adapts synchronous distributed algorithm for use in asynchronous networks~\cite{DBLP:journals/jacm/Awerbuch85}.

 In this work, we refer to two classes of algorithms.
 Firstly, \textit{gossip} protocols disseminate information by replicating and forwarding messages from peer (process) to peer, resulting in decentralisation and robustness, by imposing minimal requirements on the network topology and process behaviour~\cite{bakhshi2008meanfield}.
+We will show peers gossiping \textit{policy statements} in systems implementing JustAct.
 Secondly, \textit{consensus algorithms} establish fundamental agreement on the selection of a particular value, consistently among processes.
-Consensus has been well-studied for decades~\cite{ren2005survey}, but has seen renewed interest in application to blockchain technologies in, for example \cite{DBLP:journals/sensors/KhanHH22,DBLP:conf/blockchain/KhobragadeT22}.
+Consensus has been well-studied for decades~\cite{ren2005survey}, and newer algorithms such as \textit{Raft}~\cite{DBLP:conf/usenix/OngaroO14} are still actively developed and implemented as part of modern production systems including CockroachDB, Docker Swarm, and Kubernetes.
+Consensus has seen renewed interest even more recently in application to blockchain technologies in, for example \cite{DBLP:journals/sensors/KhanHH22,DBLP:conf/blockchain/KhobragadeT22}.
+We will show peers maintaining consensus on \textit{policy agreements} in systems implementing JustAct.